Yext delivered 100+ integrations in 3 months. See how they did it and why their old platform was slowing everything down.

 You’ll also hear from Alexander Wurm, Senior Analyst at Nucleus Research on what most teams miss when evaluating integration cost and what to look for if you're planning to modernize.

 Hi, everyone.
 Welcome to today's event.
 Thank you for joining.
-I'm Paul Turner at Trey, your host for today's webinar.
+I'm Paul Turner at Tray, your host for today's webinar.

-And more importantly, why you need to do this with all the AI pressures, that we're all facing, coming down the pipe as well.
-Got some great advice lined up for you today, and I think you actually can find it a really, informative, hour.
+And more importantly, why you need to do this with all the AI pressures, that we're all facing, coming down the pike as well.
+We have some great advice lined up for you today, and I think you actually can find it a really, informative, hour.

-So really pleased, to be joined by my my better looking counterparts here, Alex and, and Tulasi.
+So really pleased, to be joined by my better looking counterparts here, Alex and, and Tulasi.

-Alex is a principal analyst with, Nucleus Research, and Tulasi Dunafreddy, is a senior director by IT and business systems at digital presence leader, Yext.
+Alex is a principal analyst with, Nucleus Research, and Tulasi Donthireddy, is a senior director by IT and business systems at digital presence leader, Yext.

 To give you a little background on our speakers, before we get started, so Nucleus Research.
-Alex Worm leads research coverage of iPaaS, data management, analytics, AI machine learning, and provides guidance to IT leaders and providers.
+Alex Wurm leads research coverage of iPaaS, data management, analytics, AI, machine learning, and provides guidance to IT leaders and providers.
 Did I miss anything there there, Alex?
 Was that was that all your coverage areas?

 That's it.